What time is the Super Bowl? What channel is it on?

 TAMPA, Fla.
 (NEXSTAR/AP) — The time for talk is over as the Kansas City Chiefs are set to defend their NFL Championship on Sunday against the Tampa Bay Buccaneers in Super Bowl LV.

-This year’s game will begin around 6:30 p.m.
-ET and air on CBS.
+This year’s game will begin around 5:30 p.m. and air on CBS.

 It’s going to be a contest with no shortage of “made for TV” storylines.